 Marjorie E. Wieseman

-Paul J. and Edith Ingalls Vignos Jr. Curator of European Paintings and Sculpture, 1500–1800
+Chair of European Art from Classical Antiquity to 1800 and Paul J. and Edith Ingalls Vignos, Jr. Curator of European Paintings and Sculpture, 1500-1800

 Marjorie E. (Betsy) Wieseman joined the CMA in 2017 as the Paul J. and Edith Ingalls Vignos Jr. Curator of European Paintings and Sculpture, 1500–1800, bringing with her considerable curatorial experience.
 Prior to joining the CMA she served as curator of Dutch paintings 1600–1800 at the National Gallery, London, 2006–12; from 2012–17 she was also responsible for 17th- and 18th-century Flemish paintings.
 At the National Gallery she curated and co-curated several acclaimed exhibitions including Dutch Flowers (2016); Rembrandt: The Late Works (2014–15); Vermeer and Music: The Art of Love and Leisure (2013); Close Examinations: Fakes, Mistakes, and Discoveries (2010); and Dutch Portraits: The Age of Rembrandt and Frans Hals (2007).